erickorlando/Yape.Microservices/README.md

 ## Overview

 This solution comprises two microservices (AntiFraudService and TransactionService) designed to handle transaction processing and fraud detection.
 Both services are built using .NET 8.0 and follow the Clean Architecture pattern.
 Communication between the services is facilitated through Apache Kafka event messaging.
+The solution is containerized using Docker and Docker Compose, allowing for easy deployment and management of the services.

 ## Architecture